 I have the cough that just won’t quit.
-So I’ve been researching self care tips for when you’re sick and resorting to crazy old wives tales (Slathering myself in a pound of Vicks over here).
+So I’ve been researching self care tips for when you’re sick and resorting to crazy old wives tales (Slathering myself in a pound of Vicks over here – burning nostrils for the win!).
 The ultimate goal when you’re sick is to get better and it would be awesome if it would happen quickly.

 You should always be practicing self care, but particularly when you’re sick.
 Self care allows to rejuvenate your body and assist your immune system in the healing process.
 If you find yourself feeling under the weather this year, take time to follow these self care tips.

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 As an Amazon Associate I earn from qualifying purchases.